ComScore

 • Time Commitment: 40 minutes

-• Why We Love It: <500 calories, low carb, high protein
+• Why I Love It: <500 calories, low carb, high protein

 This chicken dinner tastes indulgent, thanks to a generous dusting of Parm.
-In reality, it’s pretty healthy (not to mention ready in 40 minutes).
+But in reality, it’s pretty healthy (not to mention ready in 40 minutes).
+It's pair beautifully with some al dente spaghetti or couscous, if you ask me.

 26. Pasta Florentine with Grilled Chicken